maks/picosite/README.md

 ### PDF Output

+PDF out is enabled using the `-d` command line parameter.

 PDF output is configured by supplying a yaml configuration file as the value of the `-d` command line parameter.
 Current supported options are: